comportnx/compack-mods/README.md

 This mod reduces the distance fungals can spawn from a fungal bloom considerably, shrinking the area of the overmap they dominate.

----

-# License

-These mods are released under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0) and use the mod API and content modified from https://github.com/CleverRaven/Cataclysm-DDA.
-A list of Cataclysm-DDA content authors can be found [here](https://github.com/CleverRaven/Cataclysm-DDA/graphs/contributors).